lalicon05/d4_Lasse_Oskar/README.md

 # d4_Lasse_Oskar

+students:
+Lasse Lindholm
+Oskar Nerheim

-This is a github repository for eliverable 4 for INF201.
+This is a github repository for deliverable 4 for INF201.